does mounjaro cause depression or anxiety

 Frequently Asked Questions

-How can Mounjaro affect mood and mental health?
+Can weight loss from Mounjaro affect mental health?

 Disclaimer & Editorial Standards